justengel-django/django_materialize_nav/README.md

   * The old method is to use the templatetag `include_dynamic_css` which would use the django template system to generate a style tag with the proper css classes overridden.

-  * The new method includes the `materialize_nav/materialize_nav_colors.js` file which uses javascript to create a style tag to edit the proper css classes.
+  * The new method only requires using the `base.html`.
+It includes the `materialize_nav/materialize_nav_colors.js` file which uses javascript to create a style tag to edit the proper css classes.
 This method should require less work from django to change the style.

 ## Goals